ibiscp/Extended-Kalman-Filter/README.md

    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF path/to/input.txt path/to/output.txt`.
 You can find
    some sample inputs in 'data/'.
-    - eg. `./ExtendedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt`
+    - eg. `./ExtendedKF ../data/sample-laser-radar-measurement-data-1.txt ./output.txt`

 ## Editor Settings